metrorailings/OwlBlog/content/posts/week-2-insights.md

 The right side of the Philly offensive line seems to be a major liability.

-It took until 3:06 into the 2nd quarter, but Jared Goff finally registered an incomplete pass.
+It took until 3:06 into the 2nd quarter, but Jared Goff finally registered an incomplete pass, courtesy of pressure from Fletcher Cox.

 ***